ajsmith607/thisismitime/content/midai/index.md

 mainid: "miplanner"
 ---

-The uniform subdivisions of mitime lend themselves to structured planning tools, such as this simple Standard Mitime daily planner (which can obviously be easily adjusted for different mitimezones):
+The uniform subdivisions of mitime lend themselves to structured planning tools, such as this simple Standard Mitime midaily planner (which can obviously be easily adjusted for different mitimezones):

 {{< miplanner >}}